The Petit Lenormand deck is available now. Limited stock

 • Printed or saved email confirming the end of a contract or commitment

-• Pre-filled form where it is enough to sign to formalize a clear cut
+• Pre-filled form that only requires a signature to formalize a clear termination

 Places

-Post office, mailbox where the decisive mail is dropped, mail service of a company, secretariat that records resignation letters or termination notifications, but also computer screen or smartphone at the precise moment when one clicks 'send'.
-These places and supports become the concrete scene of the cut.
-It is here that the action of Scythe finds its trajectory through Letter.
+Post office, mailbox where the decisive mail is dropped, mail service of a company, secretariat that records resignation letters or termination notifications, as well as a computer screen or smartphone at the precise moment when one clicks 'send'.
+These places and supports become the concrete scene of the termination.
+It is here that the action of the Scythe finds its trajectory through the Letter.

 Personality

-A person chooses to clarify in writing rather than let a situation linger.
+A person chooses to clarify in writing rather than allow a situation to linger.

-This combination can describe someone who prefers to put in black and white what must be stopped rather than leave doubt hanging.
-They write, correct, weigh their words, then send a clear message that changes the game.
-They may seem cold or radical, but their intention is to emerge from ambiguity, set boundaries, or end a situation that has lasted too long.
-The Rider in essence suggests, however, that this approach also opens a new trajectory, more coherent with their deep choices.
+This combination can describe someone who prefers to put in writing what must be stopped rather than leave doubt hanging.
+They write, revise, weigh their words, and then send a clear message that changes the dynamics.
+They may appear cold or radical, but their intention is to emerge from ambiguity, set boundaries, or end a situation that has persisted too long.
+The Rider in essence suggests, however, that this approach also opens a new trajectory, more aligned with their deeper choices.

 Profession

-Certain professions link the act of cutting to the drafting of official writings.
+Certain professions link the act of termination to the drafting of official writings.

 • Human resources manager drafting and sending termination or sanction letters